jhmaindonald/dataThoughts/_book/index.md

 judgment.
 The critical processes and skills that are discussed have wide application, in everyday as well as in professional life.

-The questions that data and data analysis may be able to answer can often be stated simply.
-This may encourage the layperson to believe that the answers are similarly simple.
-Often, they are not.
-Be prepared for unexpected subtleties.
-Data have a context.
-That context has to be understood and to feed into the way that the data are used, if credible conclusions are to be drawn.
+The questions that data and data analysis may be asked to answer can often be stated simply.
+This may encourage the layperson to believe that the steps needed to provide answers are similarly simple.
+Very often, they are not.
+It is alluringly easy to create forms of data summary that misrepresent what the data have to say.
+Or inadequate attention may be paid to the context from which the data have been taken.
+The context has to be understood and to feed into the way that the data are used, if conclusions are to be drawn that warrant credence.

 The pages that follow avoid detailed discussion of methodology, instead focusing on what Kahneman, in his book